 Normally, the Federal Work Study (FWS) Program will fund several graduate students to assist faculty members each summer.
 Students must meet the following federal guidelines in order to qualify for FWS funding and, therefore, to hold a research assistant position:

 1. Students must be either U.S. citizens or permanent residents.

-2. Show financial need based on the completion of the FAFSA.
+2. Students must show financial need based on the completion of the 2014-15 FAFSA.

-3. Have a financial aid transcript on file in the Graduate School office before a salary check can be disbursed.
+3. Students must have a financial aid transcript on file in the Graduate School office before a salary check can be disbursed.

-4. Be formally admitted for the fall term (following the summer) at Princeton University.
+4. Students must be formally admitted for the fall term (following the summer) at Princeton University.

-Notification of assignments is normally made around mid-June each year.
+Notification of assignments occurs by mid-June each year.